-It is also distilled primarily in pot stills versus the more commonly used column stills.
-Additionally, it is aged in stone warehouses to better control the maturation process.
-It spends about 7 years in new, charred, American oak barrels.
-After that, the pot and column still whiskeys are blended to create the bottled whiskey at a strength of 40 percent alcohol by volume (80 proof).
+Woodford Reserve is distilled primarily in pot stills versus the more commonly used column stills.
+Additionally, it is aged in stone warehouses to control the maturation process better.
+The whiskey spends about 7 years in new charred American oak barrels.
+After that, the pot and column still whiskeys are blended to create the bottled whiskey.
+All of Woodford Reserve's whiskeys—except for some from the special series—are 45.2 percent alcohol by volume (90.4 proof).

 Woodford Reserve's History

-The Woodford Reserve brand was launched in 1996, so it's relatively young in the bourbon world.
-However, the history of the distillery itself and it impacts on the distilled spirits industry date back to 1812.
-It was in that year that the first log cabin distillery was built on the site by Elijah Pepper in Versailles, Kentucky, which is located in Woodford County.
+The Woodford Reserve brand was launched in 1996, so it's relatively young compared to other bourbons.
+However, the history of the distillery and its impacts on the distilled spirits industry dates back two centuries.

-In 1838, the Pepper Distillery was taken over by Elijah's son, Oscar.
-He would go on to produce Old Oscar Pepper Bourbon and the original Old Crow Bourbon with Master Distiller Dr. James Crow.
+In 1812, the first log cabin distillery was built on the Versailles, Kentucky site by Elijah Pepper.
+Located in Woodford County, the Pepper Distillery was taken over by Elijah's son, Oscar, in 1838.
+He would produce Old Oscar Pepper Bourbon and the original Old Crow Bourbon with master distiller Dr. James Crow.

 On the nose, Woodford Reserve features a distinctive aroma of freshly baked banana bread that instantly identifies this bourbon as none other than Woodford.
-Notes of oak, dark chocolate, cinnamon, and orange also appear, creating a bouquet that is both appetizing and rich.
+Notes of oak, dark chocolate, cinnamon, and orange also appear, creating an appetizing and rich bouquet.

-Woodford Reserve has a full, rich mouthfeel but it is balanced so perfectly that it also mixes well in cocktails.
-Super smooth, the flavors of cinnamon, walnut, and allspice complement both the oak and vanilla tones imparted by barrel maturation.
+Woodford Reserve has a full, rich mouthfeel.
+Super smooth, the flavors of cinnamon, walnut, and allspice complement the oak and vanilla tones imparted by barrel maturation.
 Dark chocolate and orange marmalade notes also caress the palate, while a certain rye spiciness adds a bit of flair to the overall flavor profile.
-In two words, this whiskey is utterly delicious.

-On the finish, Woodford Reserve offers a long, spicy and satisfying finish.
-Hints of tobacco leaf, rye spice, and mint appear before giving way to oak notes and a subtle and elegant floral before leaving the palate.
+The bourbon offers a long, spicy, and satisfying finish.
+Hints of tobacco leaf, rye spice, and mint appear before giving way to oak notes and a subtle, elegant floral as it leaves the palate.